Faculty / Staff

 Director

-Dance - ballet, modern, jazz/contemporary, choreography and composition, tap, and musical theatre.
+Dance - ballet, modern, jazz/contemporary, choreography and composition, tap

-~Nichola began dancing at the age of three under the direction of the late, Roy Perrault.
-Nichola studied Dance Pedagogy at The Hartford Camerata Conservatory, holds a Bachelor's Degree in Fine Arts and an Master's of Fine Arts in Interdisciplinary Arts from Goddard College.
+• Nichola began dancing at the age of three under the direction of the late, Roy Perrault.
+Nichola studied Dance Pedagogy and Performance at The Hartford Camerata Conservatory, holds a Bachelor's Degree in Fine Arts and a Master's of Fine Arts in Interdisciplinary Arts from Goddard College.
 Nichola has spent her life immersed in the performing arts and brings a passion to this community that is infectious.
 Nichola founded The Complex in 2004, then named - Nichola Johnson's Studio of Dance.
-In the past 17 years The Complex has grown and evolved into an anchor for the town of Putnam.
+In the past 20 years The Complex has grown and evolved into an anchor for the town of Putnam.

-Nichola is an Adjunct Professor of Performing Arts/Dance at Eastern CT State University and a creative contributor through the development of new work and serving as Director for Main Stage Musicals.
+Nichola is an Adjunct Professor of Performing Arts/Dance at Eastern CT State University, as well at CT STATE Community College, and a creative contributor through the development of new work and serving as Director for Main Stage Musicals.
 Nichola served as the Associate Director of The Cultural Center at Eagle Hill and as a Professor of Dance at Nichols College.
 Ms. Johnson has performed, developed, and presented work to national acclaim and has had the honor to be in creative conversation with artists, educators, and learners from varying communities.
 Nichola is passionate about creating, nurturing and sustaining arts programs that advance the development of our youth and emerging artists.

 Julie Watt, MFA